-Historically, our core business centered on the vocational education courses offered through our platform.
-We have since expanded our course offerings to target students.
-We constantly update and improve the content of our existing courses and develop new courses or services to meet changing market demands.
-Revisions to our existing courses and our newly developed courses or services may not be well received by existing or prospective students.
-If we cannot respond effectively to changes in market demands, our business may be adversely affected.
-Even if we are able to develop new courses or services that are well received, we may not be able to introduce them in a timely or cost-effective manner.
-If we do not respond adequately to changes in market demands, our ability to attract and retain students may be impaired and our financial results could suffer.
+Since its inception, the VIE has primarily focused on providing vocational education services while expanding its course offerings to include college student training.
+The WFOE also made a minority investment in August 2021 in Hunan Medical Star Technology Co., Ltd. to provide doctors and medical school students in Hunan Province with education services in traditional Chinese medical science.
+The WFOE's subsidiary, Jisen Information, offers several financial investment courses through its financial investment education platform.
+Both the VIE and our subsidiaries constantly update and improve the content of the existing courses and develop new courses or services to meet changing market demands.
+Revisions to the existing courses and the newly developed courses or services may not be well received by existing or prospective students.
+If the VIE and our subsidiaries are able to develop new courses or services that are well received, they may not be able to introduce them in a timely or cost-effective manner.
+If the VIE and our subsidiaries do not respond adequately to changes in market demands, the ability to attract and retain students may be impaired and the financial results could suffer.

-The effectiveness of our program depends on the success of our personalized learning approach to vocational education, which in turn is determined by the efficiency of our data analytics know-how.
-We might not be able to continue to efficiently monitor and analyze relevant data important for us to provide a personalized learning experience for our students, or to continue to drive our curriculum development and other operational aspects of our platforms.
+The effectiveness of the VIE's program depends on the success of its personalized learning approach to vocational education, which in turn is determined by the efficiency of its data analytics know-how.
+The VIE might not be able to continue to efficiently monitor and analyze relevant data important for the business to provide a personalized learning experience for the students, or to continue to drive the curriculum development and other operational aspects of the platforms.

-The timing of the introduction of new courses is subject to risks and uncertainties, including our ability to attract students.
-Offering new courses or services or modifying existing courses may require us to invest in content development, increase marketing efforts and re-allocate resources away from other uses.
+The timing of the introduction of new courses is subject to risks and uncertainties, including the ability to attract students.
+Offering new courses or services or modifying existing courses may require the VIE and our subsidiaries to invest in content development, increase marketing efforts and re-allocate resources away from other uses.
 Unexpected technical, operational, logistical or other problems could delay or prevent the introduction of one or more new courses.
-Moreover, we cannot assure you that any of these courses or programs will match the quality or popularity of those developed by our competitors, achieve widespread market acceptance or contribute the desired level of income.
-We may have limited experience with the content of new courses or services and may need to adjust our systems and strategies to incorporate new courses or services into our existing course catalogue.
-If we are unable to continuously improve the content of our existing courses, or offer new courses or services in a timely or cost-effective manner, our results of operations and financial condition could be adversely affected.
+Moreover, we cannot assure you that any of these courses or programs will match the quality or popularity of those developed by the competitors, achieve widespread market acceptance or contribute to the desired level of income.
+The VIE and our subsidiaries may have limited experience with the content of new courses or services and may need to adjust their systems and strategies to incorporate new courses, or offer new courses or services in a timely or cost-effective manner, the results of operations and financial condition could be adversely affected.

-If we are not able to continually tailor our curriculum to market demand and enhance our courses to adequately and promptly respond to developments in the PRC job market, our courses may become less attractive to students.
+If the VIE and our subsidiaries are not able to continually tailor the curriculum to market demand and enhance the courses to adequately and promptly respond to developments in the PRC job market, the courses may become less attractive to students.